- Crystals are a currency used to buy in-game items like card packs and arena tickets.

 After purchasing, you are given the option to automatically create a full deck, using these cards and existing cards from your collection.

-Also a 6-digit deck code is included with each purchase which can be input to create a deck in the same way.
+Each prebuilt deck has a corresponding 6-digit deck code which can be input to create a copy of the desired deck.

 A limited edition, animated legendary card is included in each Prebuilt deck.
 The illustration and animation for this version is unique however the abilties are the same as the normal version.
 Purchasing Prebuilt decks is one way to acquire these cards.